Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 - stress and anxiety

-- infection with a fever, especially in children
+- infection with a high temperature, especially in children

 - drinking too much alcohol

-- certain types of medication, such as some sedatives
+- certain types of medicine, such as some sedatives

 - being startled by a sudden noise or touch, causing abrupt waking from deep sleep